 There are so many great spaces and teachers in Denver (and around the country) and yet we found ourselves traveling far and wide to tap into those teachers and spaces that we felt truly elevated the practice and challenged us to be better people and global citizens - in each and every class.
 It occurred to us that if we could create a space that brought those components into one place, and could also deliver a high quality, thoughtful, intentional and challenging class Every.
 Single.
 Time.
 We might just be on to something special.

 BBY’s teachers, students, and the neighborhood we live in are all integral to who we are and how we exist within the larger yoga community.
 Walking in to a class at BBY, whether it is your first time or your 500th, should be a special, welcoming, challenging and completely unpretentious experience.
+Our goal is to help you connect to the grit you already have inside of you and the grace that we believe we could all benefit from extending to ourselves and each other.

 Our core values are something we come back to time and time again.

 1) Strengthen: You will find your power in our space.
 You will grow stronger in physical body, mental focus, and connection to your breath.
 You will develop deep and meaningful relationships with your fellow yogis, teachers and your practice.
+We are also committed to strengthening this community by actively working to make our space and yoga available to every. single. body.

 3) Engagement: You will be challenged to engage physically, mentally and spiritually in every single class in some way.
 We will also encourage you to engage with your neighbors and the community around you.